Friday, June 22, 2018

 Sentence making

-Deb now reads the story again and as she finishes a page she hands the words an pictures to a child.
-After she has one this she reads the story again and the learners recognise whether they are holding that part of the story.
+Deb now reads the story again, and as she finishes a page she hands the words and pictures to a child.
+After she has done this, she reads the story again and the learners recognise whether they are holding that part of the story.
 The girls sequence the story correctly.

 All the girls with their piece of story, in sequence

 Deb retells the story again pointing to each text.
 Deb then questions the learners for their comprehension of the text.
-After that the girls give back the story pictures an words, and Deb hands out the sentence strips.
+After that, the girls give back the story pictures and words, and Deb hands out the sentence strips.

 Handing out the sentence strips